TRI-DNA/punyo-bubble-kit/README.md

 source /opt/ros/humble/setup.bash
 source install/setup.bash

+# Using localhost only, to stay consistent with the other scripts
+export ROS_LOCALHOST_ONLY=1
 ros2 launch realsense2_camera rs_launch.py pointcloud.enable:=false

 # Not all filter parameters appear to work via the command line.